Management Plan of Wakatobi National Park Leads to Increased Stakeholder Engagement Through Monitoring Efforts

-The outcome of the surveys conduced have led to higher support for the MPA and for the zoning system.
-For example, one community group on Tomia Island adopted the No-take-zone as their fish bank, and then encouraged local fishers to respect the rules and regulations of the No-take-zone.
+The outcomes of the surveys conducted have led to increased support for the MPA and the zoning system.
+For example, one community group on Tomia Island adopted the No-take zone as their fish bank, and then encouraged local fishers to respect the rules and regulations of the No-take zone.
 For this effort the community group (Komunto) won the UN Equator Award in 2010.
 And in 2012, the Wakatobi National Park received the Man and Biosphere Reserve status for its efforts to embrace nature conservation and sustainable development.

-Currently Wakatobi NP possesses one of the best biodiversity monitoring team among all the MPA in Indonesia.
-The biodiversity health monitoring program informed adaptive management for Wakatobi NP.
-Although Wakatobi NP’ response has not always been rapid enough to address various challenges, it is encouraging to note that the level of awareness and knowledge of Wakatobi NP rangers and the community has increased significantly to detect threats to their marine ecosystems and fishing grounds.
-To address these challenges, both the Wakatobi district government and Wakatobi NP authority agreed to create a multistakeholder forum comprising key government agencies, and community representatives to improve coordination and strengthen collaboration among key sectors.
+Although WNP’s response has not always been rapid enough to address various challenges, it is encouraging to note that the level of awareness and knowledge of WNP rangers and the community has increased significantly to detect threats to their marine ecosystems and fishing grounds.
+To address these challenges, both the Wakatobi district government and WNP authority agreed to create a multi-stakeholder forum comprising key government agencies, and community representatives to improve coordination and strengthen collaboration among key sectors.

 - Stakeholder input from forums with the local community, prior to work in the field, ensures that local community members and the government support the work being done.

 - Extensive work with the local community has enhanced local understanding of MPA benefits, and their need for involvement with Park management.